Making the transition from branch visits to online and mobile banking

 Already using online or mobile banking?
 Check out these features

 For those who are already using online and mobile banking, there are a number of features you can access that you might not currently be aware of including the following:

 - Self-service: Access to features including accessing Direct Debit and Direct Deposit forms through ATB Online.

 - Stop Payments feature: You can choose to stop auto-payments or defer payments to a later date through ATB Online.

 - Autodeposit: A feature that links your email address to your bank account, so all Interac e-Transfers® sent to that address will be deposited automatically and securely into that account—no questions asked.

 Our client care team is available 24 hours a day, 7 days a week to help you navigate our online tools and to answer your questions.

-For all COVID-19 related updates, you can visit atb.com for the latest updates and information.
-You can visit Alberta Health Services for the latest updates about COVID-19 in our province.
+You can also visit Alberta Health Services for the latest updates about COVID-19 in our province.